 Or access it with 2 taps using the JogTunes app for iPhone, iPad, and iPod touch on the App Store and on our Android app in Google Play.

-My thanks also goes to all of the other artists for their generous contributions and to Dave Porter of Music Clout, and Andrew Salmon of Cyber PR, for their help in providing the talent.
+My thanks goes to all of the artists for their generous music contributions and to Cyber PR for introducing us to Bullyheart.

-More thanks goes the talented Troy Warden for his great intro.
+More thanks goes to Troy Warden for his great intro.